 Online Bachelor's Degree in Residential Interior Design

 You can study residential interior design through a general bachelor's degree program in interior design, though this field of study isn't typically available online due to its hands-on nature.
 Read about the courses you could take in an on-campus interior design program, and review the licensure requirements for interior designers.
 Get career outlook and salary info for the interior design field.
-Schools offering Interior Design degrees can also be found in these popular choices.

 What Is a Bachelor's Degree Program in Residential Interior Design?